Marshall University: Organization and programs

+In 2021, Marshall formed an aviation program which includes the Bill Noe Flight School, awarding a B.S. in commercial aviation as a professional pilot; and an A.A.S. in aviation maintenance technology.
+The flight school is based at the Yeager Airport in Charleston, West Virginia; the aviation maintenance program is based at Tri-State Airport in Huntington.
+In 2024, the flight school opened a second location at Eastern West Virginia Regional Airport in Martinsburg, West Virginia, and a cooperative program with West Liberty University using the Wheeling Ohio County Airport.
+All schools are FAA-certified.

-The school's general engineering program was closed in 1970, but was re-established with a graduate program in 1993, and a general engineering undergraduate program in 2006.
+The school's general engineering program was closed in 1970 but was re-established with a graduate program in 1993, and a general engineering undergraduate program in 2006.

-Marshall has granted the master's degree since 1938.
-Building on the School of Medicine, the university began granting other doctoral degrees in 1994.
-Marshall now offers a PhD in Biomedical Sciences, the EdD in Educational Leadership or Curriculum and Instruction, and professional doctorates in Nurse Anesthesia, Pharmacy, Psychology, and Physical Therapy.
+Marshall has granted master's degrees since 1938.
+The university began granting doctoral degrees in 1994.
+Marshall now offers a Ph.D. in Biomedical Sciences, an EdD in Educational Leadership or Curriculum and Instruction, and professional doctorates in Nurse Anesthesia, Pharmacy, Psychology, and Physical Therapy.